bjmain/working_docker/README.md

-# working_docker
+# working with docker

-From host server: docker ps    # gives you container ids
+docker image ls # all pulled containers docker ps # all running containers with ids

 ### You can copy files from host to container, but its much better to mount a host folder to /mnt on startup:
 docker cp knwr_F_spades.fa.gz 30face09e8f8:/home/linuxbrew/tigmint/spades